PeterA02gh/PeterA02gh/README.md

 <h2>👨‍💻 Information Technology Projects:</h2>
 <a href="https://github.com/PeterA02gh/WiresharkInAzure">Wireshark in Azure</a>🖥️</h1>

-This project will show you how to analyze various network traffic using Wirehark inside a Microsoft Azure environment!
+This project will show you how to analyze various network traffic using Wireshark inside a Microsoft Azure environment!